eatdust/wipistepper/README.md

 ### Real world example

-I have been developping these modules to control an old 16mm film projector that has been transformed into a HDR film scanner :)
+I have been developping these modules to control an old 16mm film projector that has been transformed into a HDR film scanner.
+That thing requires some more than 3A stepper motor for getting enough torque.
+All the public codes I was able to find were controlling toy steppers, and directly plugged to the RPI.
+You may not want 3A to pass through your RPI, in fact, you never want a stepper directly connected to your RPI for many other reasons...

 The stepper allows to move and scan the film frame per frame at a very low speed, as well as running it full speed at 24 frames/second, i.e., up to